exonum/exonum-java-binding/exonum-java-binding/launcher-plugins/README.md

   java: 1
 ```

-Add artifacts to be deployed.
-For each artifact, you need to specify its name alias (as YAML key)
+Add artifacts you want to deploy.
+For each artifact, you need to specify its name alias
-and its runtime (using `runtime` field).
-Name aliases are used in other parts of configuration
+(as YAML key) and its runtime (using `runtime` field).
+Name aliases are used in other parts
-for readability and easier refactoring.
-Java artifacts also need name of the `jar` file in
+of configuration for readability and easier refactoring.
+Java artifacts also need name of the
-`spec: artifact_filename` field.
-In our example we add Java `cryptocurrency-demo` service, and two
+`jar` file in the `spec: artifact_filename` field.
+In our example we add the Java
-Rust services - `timestamping` and `time` oracle service.
+`cryptocurrency-demo` service, and two Rust services - the `timestamping` and `time` oracle services.

 ```yaml
 artifacts: